algorandfoundation/ARCs/ARCs/arc-draft_sign_data.md

 This ARC defines an API for wallets to sign arbitrary data with a `signData(arbData, metadata)` function on a non-empty list of structured `arbData` and `metadata` objects.

-A `StdSignData` object is used to represent structured arbitrary data to be signed.
-Those data require a filed `data` that represents a structured byte array to be signed and a filed `signers` that indicates the public keys to be used to sign.
+A `StdSignData` object represents structured arbitrary data that must be signed.
+Those data include a field `data` that is an array of bytes and a field `signers` for the signing keys.

-A `StdSignMetadata` object is used to describe the purpose of the signature request and the type of data to be signed, including the encoding used and the schema.
+A `StdSignMetadata` object describes the signature scope and the type of data being signed, including their encoding and the JSON schema.

 `data` is structured according to a JSON Schema provided with the metadata.